ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation

 \subsubsection{Out-of-Vocabulary (OOV) Tokens as Pitfalls}

-Above methods perturb in between tokens, thus characters within the original memorization trigger remain as connected.
-We propose to enhance the perturbation by breaking common word into out-of-vocabulary tokens that are harder to predict.
-For example, inserting an invisible zero-width space in the word `language' as `lang\textbf{$\backslash$u200B}uage' totally transforms the original token sequence from [16129] to [17204, 9525, 84, 496] when using the GPT-2 tokenizer.
-Given all invisible characters\footnote{\url{https://invisible-characters.com}} that cannot be rendered as set $C$, we propose: \begin{itemize} \item \textbf{OOV-based Targeted Perturbation (TP-OOV)}, which first identifies memorization triggers as in \Cref{sec:trigger}, and then randomly splits characters of each trigger token with a randomly sampled invisible character $c\in C$ within budget $b$. \looseness=-1 \end{itemize} Besides, we can combine it with \Cref{alg:opt} by replacing the candidate set $\mathcal{X}_i$ in Line 3 to the set $C$, denoting as TP-OOV++.
-In practice, we note that invisible characters should be filtered out in both inputs and outputs in the inference API for safety~\footnote{\url{https://www.promptfoo.dev/docs/red-team/plugins/ascii-smuggling/}}, which is also in favor of our defense since the the artificial memorization triggers of OOV tokens will never be triggered in inference.
+Previous methods perturb between tokens, leaving characters within original memorization triggers connected.
+We propose an enhanced perturbation by breaking common tokens into out-of-vocabulary tokens that are harder to predict.
+For example, inserting an invisible zero-width space in the word `language' as `lang\textbf{$\backslash$u200B}uage' completely transforms the original token sequence from [16129] to [17204, 9525, 84, 496] when using the GPT-2 tokenizer.
+Given the set of all invisible characters $C$, we propose:\looseness=-1 \begin{itemize} \item \textbf{OOV-based Targeted Perturbation (TP-OOV)}, which first identifies memorization triggers as in \Cref{sec:trigger}, then randomly splits characters of each trigger token with a randomly sampled invisible character $c\in C$ within budget $b$. \looseness=-1 \end{itemize} Additionally, we can combine this with \Cref{alg:opt} by replacing the candidate set $\mathcal{X}_i$ in Line 3 with set $C$, denoting this as TP-OOV++.
+In practice, invisible characters should be filtered from both inputs and outputs in inference APIs for safety~\footnote{\url{https://www.promptfoo.dev/docs/red-team/plugins/ascii-smuggling/}}, which actually favors our defense since the artificial memorization triggers of OOV tokens will never be triggered during inference. \looseness=-1